chungcr/Kmalo/README.md

 You can also visit this website to obtain prediction results directly: http://fdblab.csie.ncu.edu.tw/kmalo/home.html

 *Python version 3.7 was used.

-*You can import these project into Pycharm to excute.
+*You can import these files into Pycharm to excute.

 ===================================